What is Wokeness?

 From Plato to Kant and De Sade, the Western effort to “purify” practical reason inadvertently laid the foundations of that identitarian logic of the commodity upon which capitalist civilization rests, and which has today spread its omnicidal logic of extinction to the far ends of the Earth.
 In the present study, which forms one chapter of the forthcoming book Woke Brutalism, Émilie Carrière aims to retrieve from the wreckage of transcendental reason the anonymous field of interiority that instrumental reason has consistently sought to purge or anesthetize in principle, yet without which it cannot function in fact.
 This irreducible remainder, which tethers intellectual life to an impersonal field of sensibility, is what Carrière calls “sensitive reason.”

 Although it announced itself already at the dawn of Western philosophy in the form of the demonic intellectual anxiety that speaks within the figure of Socrates, bidding him to retreat from politics and examine Athenian life, sensitive reason is today returning under a new guise.
 Such is the deeper, epochal signification of wokeness, which promises a resensitization of reason, its unchaining from the logic of identity with its “annihilationist program.”
-Whereas anxiety figured in Carrière’s “Vandalizing the Subject” as a symptom of subjectivity’s constrained absence from the world, an absence that condemned us to a desperate performance of increasingly artificial identity roles, in the present text anxiety plays a more salvific and emancipatory role: as “intellectual sensation” or wokeness, it allows us to interrupt the genocidal dialectic of Enlightenment so as to recover that anonymous, anti-subjective delight in the world in which communism must find its authentic point of departure.
+Whereas anxiety is often figured as a symptom of subjectivity’s constrained absence from the world, an absence that condemned us to a desperate performance of increasingly artificial identity roles, in the present text anxiety plays a more salvific and emancipatory role: as “intellectual sensation” or wokeness, it allows us to interrupt the genocidal dialectic of Enlightenment so as to recover that anonymous, anti-subjective delight in the world in which communism must find its authentic point of departure.

 Other languages: Français